 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/"> <sitecore> <coveo> <defaultIndexConfiguration type="Coveo.AbstractLayer.CoveoDefaultIndexConfiguration, Coveo.AbstractLayer"> <serverUrl>http://YOUR_PUBLIC_SERVER_URL</serverUrl> </defaultIndexConfiguration> </coveo> </sitecore> </configuration>

-YOUR_PUBLIC_SERVER_URL with your public server URL.
+YOUR_PUBLIC_SERVER_URL with your public (client facing) server URL.

 For instance, if your main page is